oneforawe/config-repo/config/bash/README.md

 compatibility, since that's the login script filename originally used by `/bin/sh`.

-When bash is invoked as a non-login interactive shell, it executes this file, if it exists: `~/.bashrc`.
+When bash is invoked as a non-login shell, it executes this file, if it exists:
+`~/.bashrc`.

 Each of these files may `source` other files, that is, refer bash to those files for execution.